waromero/server_test/README.md

 # server_test

-The Server class is a base class used in the test cases of our test package.
-One of the developers has reported an issue with the https_test:
+The `Server` class is a base class used in the test cases of our test package.
+One of the developers has reported an issue with the `https_test`:

 ![HTTPS_ERROR](2018-server_test-https-ERROR.png)

-However, the http_test is working fine:
+However, the `http_test` is working fine:

 ![HTTP_EXEC](2018-server_test-http-EXEC.png)